Broughton, Scottish Borders: Culture

+Old Church

+The site of the old church is said to have been occupied since the 12th century, but was substantially rebuilt in the mid 18th century and abandoned in 1803 at which time the church was relocated to nearby Calzeat.

 Transport

 The Symington, Biggar and Broughton Railway had a station and its headquarters here, which was later absorbed into the Caledonian Railway.
 The line is now closed.
 The Talla Railway led from here to the Talla Reservoir.

 The village is located on the A701 and B7106 roads, and is located at the western end of the John Buchan Way footpath.
 A bus route operated by Borders Buses links Broughton to Biggar and Peebles.